bandyopd/PLScure/README.md

 ```
 This function generates a data set according to the model of the simulation study in Lee et al. (2023+) that takes the arguments:
 >- `n` is the sample size
->- `alpha` is the regression coefficient of X in the incidence component.
+>- `alpha` is the regression coefficient of `X` in the incidence component.
 If the Euclidean norm of this vector is not equal to 1, then the vector will be rescaled to norm 1.
->- `beta` is the regression coefficient of W
+>- `beta` is the regression coefficient of `W` in the latency component
->- `gamma` is the regression coefficient of Z in the latency component.
+>- `gamma` is the regression coefficient of `Z` in the latency component.
 If the Euclidean norm of this vector is not equal to 1, then the vector will be rescaled to norm 1.
 >- `scen` is the setting used in the scenarios in the simulation study, which takes the values 1, 2, or 3 referring to Scenarios I, II, and III.

 Example: